 How will I find the tour guide?
 Who is leading the tour?

-Make sure to read the event description closely and meet at the address specified.
+Make sure to read the event description closely and meet at the location specified.
 Look for the person holding a clipboard and looking for you!
 You can find a list of our guides here.
 Usually, it's Patti and the "special guest collaborator" specified in the event description.

 What if I'm running late?